scrabbletank/farhome-rules/rulesdoc.md

 #### Movement
 All creatures move and sprint speeds are listed in tiles.
 Any time a creature takes the move or sprint actions they can move up to that many tiles.
 When moving you may move through allies, but not through hostile creatures.
 If your movement takes you out of a hostile creatures zone of control they may make an opportunity attack against you.

+#### Mounts
+You may ride a willing creature as a mount as long as they are capable of carrying you.
+When mounted both creatures spend AP to take the move and sprint actions, and you may use these actions on either of the creatures turns.
+While mounted, moving through allied units counts as difficult terrain and while sprinting you cannot move through allies at all.

 #### Flying
 Creatures that are able to fly can use their movement to move vertically, following the same rules as normal movement.
 Unless the creature is able to hover, any effect that reduces their movement speed to 0, grapples, restrains, or knocks them prone causes them to fall from the air.